lukasredev/js-data-asyncstorage/README.md

 - [Contributing Guide](https://github.com/lukasreichart/js-data-asyncstorage/blob/master/CONTRIBUTING.md)

 ### Features
+- Add Documentation to the official js-data page.
 - Add better testing (tests are currently executed in chrome, because I don't know of an easy way to test in react-native. )
 - Create an example app of how to use js-data with react-native.
 - ...